tinymce/tinymce/CONTRIBUTING.md

 ### TinyMCE

 `bun start`
-This boots the TinyMCE webpack dev server at http://localhost:3000.
-With this running changes to _any_ `.ts` source file in the monorepo (excluding tests) should be reflected in WebPack within a few seconds.
+This boots the TinyMCE rspack dev server at http://localhost:3000.

 `bun watch`
 runs `tsc -b -w` for those times when you don't need to iterate in the browser.